Effervex/CycDAG/README.md

 WHO & WHERE:
 The CycDAG was initially implemented by Dr Sam Sarjant at The University of Waikato, New Zealand.
 It attempts to reproduce many of the inference processes the OpenCyc ontology performs.
 It is built upon the DagYo framework (https://github.com/Effervex/DagYo).
+All code is copyright The University of Waikato, New Zealand (2013).

 Contact: Sam Sarjant sarjant@waikato.ac.nz